ani-memes/AMII/README.md

 Here you can specify the minimum amount of time you want each meme to appear on the screen.

 > If you want your `timed` meme to hang around for longer, just click on the meme!
-> That will convert the dismisall mode to `focus loss`.
+> That will convert the dismissal mode to `focus loss`.
 > Also handy for making long memes disappear sooner!

 **Focus Loss**